Caulfield Guineas Day News

 Caulfield Guineas Day

-While the Caulfield Guineas is certainly the main event, Caulfield Guineas day does feature a couple of other big races – the Group 1 Toorak Handicap and Group 1 Yalumba Stakes.
-The Toorak Handicap is a 1600 metre race for three year olds and up, while the Yalumba Stakes is a 2000 metre weight for age race for three year olds and up.
+While the Caulfield Guineas is certainly the main event, Caulfield Guineas day does feature a few other big races – the Group 1 Toorak Handicap, Group 1 Thousand Guineas and Group 1 Caulfield Stakes.
+The Toorak Handicap is a 1600 metre race for three year olds and up, the Thousand Guineas is a 3YO filly event raced over 1600m, while the Caulfield Stakes is a 2000 metre weight for age race for three year olds and up.
 Despite being overshadowed by the namesake event, these races are still highlights of Caulfield Guineas day.

 Caulfield Guineas results at Caulfield Races can be a good indication of great performances in the WS Cox Plate later in the season.
 However, the Caulfield Guineas is a not a good race for finding a Cox Plate winner – the best runners from this race still only tend to place in the Cox Plate.
 Aside from the Cox Plate, the top performers on Caulfield Guineas Day tend to do well over similar lengths in the future, and may be worth watching next season.